MicroEJ/docs/Tutorials/gettingstarted/Step11.rst

 -  A list is a Container that resizes each of its children accordingly
 -  Naturally, It shows some issues if you add too many components
--  Using as an example the code used before, with the new font, adding 20 components shows the following result
+-  Using as an example the code used before, adding
+   20 components shows the following result

 -  Using MicroEJ, it is possible to create a Scrollable List to avoid this issue